koursaros-ai/MSMarco-bio/README.md

-MSMarco-Bio
---
+Building a Custom Search Relevance Training Set from Open Source Bing Queries --

-There is a notable lack of large scale, easy to use, labeled data sets for information retrieval in health / medicine.
+There is a notable lack of large scale, easy to use, labeled data sets for information retrieval in most specific domains.

-This repo includes code to generate a subset of **75,000 labeled MS Marco queries related to health and biology**, but it could easily be adapted for any specific domain.
+**This repo includes code to generate search queries and passages related to a specific domain or field of knowledge.** We achieve this by selecting a subset of the popular MS Marco dataset.
+The full MS Marco training set released by Microsoft is much too large to use in it's entirety as a training set.

 To build the dataset, clone repo and then run:

 `pip install -r requirements.txt`

-Examples of queries in the subset:
+Examples of queries in the subset generated for health/biology:
 - what normal blood pressure by age?
 - what is your mandible?
 - what part is the sigmoid colon?

-Baseline Leaderboard for BioMARCO
+Baseline Leaderboard for Bio Subset
 --